 When we begin our relationship with Jesus, the feelings are over the top.
-The weights of addiction, fear, and condemnation fall off, and we revel in the new liberty we are given.
+The weights of addiction, fear, and condemnation fall off and we revel in the new liberty we are given.
 Our feelings confirm what has happened in the spiritual transaction of being rescued from our broken nature.

 Then it happens.
 You enter into a regular time of prayer or worship and feel nothing.
 You play the same worship song list, but the previous effect of God’s presence isn’t evident.
-You begin to search for your conscience.
+You begin to search your conscience.
 Did you do something to offend God?
 Have you sinned?
 What do you need to do to get back to the experience you had the last time?
-And the questioning continues.
+And the questioning goes on.
 A few days or even months may pass as you hope for the affirming feeling that God is with you.
 What’s happening?
 You are growing.

 Is God withholding His presence from you?
-No. He is not allowing you to rely on your feelings to verify His approval.
+No. He simply is not allowing you to rely on your feelings to validate His presence.
 He graciously will move you from a place of feeling His nearness to knowing He is with you.
 You are being challenged to believe He is with you in the absence of emotional affirmation.
 The warm feelings will return as you continue the discipline of pursuing Him.
 He will never leave you.
 (Matthew 28:20) God’s primary desire is that we experience His constant Presence with us whether you feel it or not.
 (John 14:23)

 It should go without saying, but so many miss this crucial milestone.
 Progress in following Jesus is marked by obedience.
 Christ’s command to you may not be to forsake all and go into fulltime ministry.
 It usually begins with a simple act of obedience.
-It may be a request to turn off your Netflix binge-watching, or forgiving a relative, or not speaking negatively about someone who has hurt you.
-The first step of obedience leads to another, and this progressively becomes a lifestyle of dying to self.
+It may be a request to turn off your Netflix binge watching, or forgiving a relative, or not speaking negative about someone who has hurt you.
+The first step of obedience leads to another and this progressively becomes a lifestyle of dying to self.
 As you decrease, you will see Him increase in His influence over your thoughts.
 If you remain willing to lay down your self-worship, He will provide you with grace to become the ones you were created to be.

 We will never outgrow our call to serve others.
 When you climb into a place of seniority and feel that others must serve your needs, you’ve not risen to a soaring new height.
 You’ve fallen into a ditch of self-worship.
-Helping others will keep your soul refreshed with the reality of humanity’s need for Jesus.
+Serving others will keep your soul refreshed with the reality of humanity’s need for Jesus.
 As you serve others, you’ll discover you are serving Him.
 (Matthew 25:40-45)

 If these traits feel familiar, you are growing in your relationship with Jesus.
 These dynamics are not mere milestones to pass.
 They are perpetual characteristics we must pursue to see our identity transformed into the nature of Jesus.